 ⏱️ Time Lapse Calculator

+Use our timelapse calculator to get instant, accurate results.
+This free timelapse calculator makes complex calculations simple and fast.
 Calculate time lapse recording settings.
 Convert real-time duration to video length, optimize intervals, plan storage.
 Perfect for construction, nature, astronomy time lapses.

 Time Lapse Settings

-💡 Expert Tips from a Time Lapse Cinematographer
+💡 Expert Tips Lapse Cinematographer

 Interval determines smoothness, not speed—too long = choppy motion, too short = wasted frames and storage.
 Speed-up ratio = interval × FPS.
 5-sec interval at 30fps = 150× speed.
 But if subject moves too fast relative to interval, motion looks jerky (teleportation effect).
 Golden rule: subject should move <10% of frame width between shots.
 I filmed highway traffic at 30-sec intervals for "dramatic speed" —cars disappeared between frames (at 60 mph, car travels 0.5 miles in 30 sec, completely exits frame).
 Re-shot at 1-sec intervals—smooth flowing traffic at 30× speed.
 Tested cloud time lapse: 1-sec interval=buttery smooth, 10-sec=stuttery.
 Always test first hour before committing to multi-day shoot.